-A Management Inquiry Officer may administer an oath and obtain a sworn statement only if he or she meets the definition of "Immigration Officer" as described in 8 C.F.R. § 103.1(b).
-The latter section provides that DHS employees in the following positions, including senior or supervisory officers of such employees, are considered "Immigration Officers" and have authority to administer an oath:
+A Management Inguiry Officer may administer an oath and obtain a sworn statement only if he or she meets the definition of "Immigration Officer" as described in 8 C.F.R. \S 1.2.
+The latter section provides that:

-...Immigration officer, immigration inspector, immigration examiner, adjudications officer, Border Patrol agent, aircraft pilot, airplane pilot, helicopter pilot, deportation officer, detention enforcement officer, detention officer, investigator, special agent, investigative assistant, immigration enforcement agent, intelligence officer, intelligence agent, general attorney (except with respect to CBP, only to the extent that the attorney is performing any immigration function), applications adjudicator, contact representative, legalization adjudicator, legalization officer, legalization assistant, forensic document analyst, fingerprint specialist, immigration information officer, immigration agent (investigations), asylum officer, other officer or employee of the Department of Homeland Security or of the United States as designated by the Secretary of Homeland Security as provided in §2.1 of this chapter...
+Immigration officer means the following employees of the Department of Homeland Security, including senior or supervisory officers of such employees, designated as immigration officers authorized to exercise the powers and duties of such officer as specified by the Act and this chapter I: aircraft pilot, airplane pilot, asylum officer, refugee corps officer, Border Patrol agent, contact representative, deportation officer, detention enforcement officer, detention officer, fingerprint specialist, forensic document analyst, general attorney (except with respect to CBP, only to the extent that the attorney is performing any immigration function), helicopter pilot, immigration agent (investigations), immigration enforcement agent, immigration information officer, investigator, intelligence agent, intelligence officer, investigative assistant, special agent, other officer or employee of the Department of Homeland Security or of the United States as designated by the Secretary of Homeland Security as provided in 8 CFR 2.1.

 If a Management Inquiry Officer is not an "immigration officer" as defined above, he or she may not administer an oath in the conduct of an inquiry for purposes of obtaining a sworn statement.
 A Management Inquiry Officer who lacks authority to administer an oath may, however, obtain an unsworn written statement that has the same effect as a sworn statement pursuant to 28 U.S.C. § 1746.
 In order to obtain a valid unsworn statement, a Management Inquiry Officer must ensure that the following language is inserted at the end of the statement: